BrianSturgis/Quadcopter-flight-application/readme.md

 ## Description
 This application can take control of a small DJI Tello quadcopter.
 It issues commands via Node.js and the user interacts via a REACT front end.
+The application is a capstone project for the the Epicodus full stack developer program finishing in the spring of 2021.

 ## Software Used
-* React
+* React.js
-* CSS
+* CSS/HTML
 * Node.js and UDP4 sockets
 * Socket.io WebSockets
 * Adobe Photo Shop